Which DJI FPV Goggles Should You Get in 2025? G3 / G2 / Integra / N3 / V2

 The Goggles 3 (G3) are DJI’s flagship FPV goggles, designed to support the O3 and the latest O4 Air Unit.
 They feature cutting-edge technology, including 60Mbps bitrate, and Race Mode and the lowest latency with the O4.

 They also feature two front-facing cameras for a quick glance at your surroundings when wearing the goggles, though their practicality is debatable.
-The G3 comes with a forehead rest aims to improve comfort, which is polarizing—some users love it, others don’t.
+The G3 comes with a forehead rest aims to improve comfort, which is polarizing—some users love it, others prefer the traditional headband found in the G2.

 Learn more here: https://oscarliang.com/dji-goggles-3/